jisokuor/weather_garden/output.md

 ## Date: May 31, 2024

 ## Weather Forecast
-**Current Weather:** As of May 31st, 2024, at 09:00:00 AM.

-**Temperature:**
-- Current temperature: 23.18°C (73.72°F)
-- Feels like: 23.17°C (73.71°F)
-- Minimum temperature: 23.18°C (73.72°F)
-- Maximum temperature: 25.01°C (76.92°F)

-**Weather Conditions:** The current weather conditions are mostly cloudy with scattered clouds.

-**Wind:**
-- Speed: 3.41 meters per second (7.63 miles per hour)
-- Direction: 124 degrees
+Date and Time: 2024-05-31 09:00:00

+Temperature: Current - 23.18°C, Feels like - 23.17°C, Min - 23.18°C, Max - 25.01°C

+Weather Conditions: Description - few clouds

-- Gust: 4.06 meters per second (9.09 miles per hour)
+Wind: Speed - 3.41 meters per second, Direction - 124 degrees, Gust - 4.06 meters per second

-**Visibility:** 10 kilometers (6.21 miles)
+Visibility: 10000 meters

-**Humidity:** 62%
+Humidity: 62%

-**Pressure:** 1015 hectopascals
+Pressure: 1015 millibars

-No other relevant details were provided.

-This forecast is based on data from openweather.com, which is up to date as of the given timestamp.
+Note: The weather forecast is based on the provided data and may not reflect the actual weather conditions at the time of reading.
 ## Gardening Tips
 **Static Tips for May:**
 This is the main planting month.
 Plant potatoes, carrots, and beets.
 Harden off indoor-grown seedlings before transplanting them outside.
 Start planting summer flowers.